-In the Zero Client example, the COM client needs access to the following three classes:
+For example, assume that the COM client needs access to the following three classes:

+'''

-- java.util.Collection
+• java.util.Collection

-- java.util.Iterator
+'''

-- ejb20.basic.beanManaged
+- java.util.Iterator - ejb20.basic.beanManaged

-Granting Access to java.util.Collection and java.util.Iterator
+Granting Access to java.util.Collection and java.util.Iterator java.util.

-- In the lefthand pane of the WebLogic Server Administration Console, click the Services node and then click the JCOM node underneath it. - 2.
+- 1. In the lefthand pane of the WebLogic Server Administration Console, click the Services node and then click the JCOM node underneath it. - 2.
 In the righthand pane, enter: